 As the Intergovernmental Panel on Climate Change (IPCC) assessment reports highlight, climate change is accelerating, with a documented increase in average temperature1 and dramatic effects of sea-level rise and weather-related natural catastrophes, such as droughts, storms, heatwaves, floods, and wildfires.
 Several recent papers emphasize that climate risk affects the pricing of stocks, bonds, and real estate (Bernstein et al. 2019, Painter 2020, and Seltzer et al. 2020), and a majority of institutional investors believe that climate risk is an important concern (Krueger et al. 2020).
 Investors face potential losses from climate change consequences in terms of physical and transition risks.
 Physical climate risks may lead to a reassessment of the value of a large range of firms' assets (plants, property, and equipment) and to increased operating costs, such as relocation costs and insurance costs, resulting in lower profits and reduced repayment capacity.
-The transition risks stem from the necessary change of companies' business models to produce fewer carbon emissions.
+The transition risks stem from increased financial and nonfinancial regulations, carbon taxes, changing stakeholder preferences, and climate-related technological disruptions.
 Our analysis focuses on physical risks.
-Several articles have analyzed the impact of past major climate events on companies' value and financial decisions.2 However, quantifying the future physical risks that will threaten the company requires relying on scientists' projections and assessment of the company's exposure to these risks.
+Several articles have analyzed the impact of past major climate events on companies' value and financial decisions (see, for example, Hong et al. 2019, and Brown et al. 2021).
+However, quantifying the future physical risks that will threaten the company requires relying on scientists' projections and assessment of the company's exposure to these risks.

 In this paper, we use forward-looking firm-level measures to examine whether the physical climate risks faced by a firm have an impact on its capital structure.
 Under a Modigliani and Miller (1958) framework, climate risk should play no role.
 However, in the presence of market frictions, climate risk is likely to alter the tradeoff between the benefits and costs of debt.
-We hypothesize that physical climate risk may affect financial leverage via two possible channels: larger expected distress costs and higher operating costs.3 We find strong support for the conclusion that greater climate risk leads to lower leverage in the post-2015 period, i.e., after the Paris Agreement (COP21), a historic global climate deal to limit warming to 2°C by 2100 (and preferably 1.5°C), which was signed by 195 countries in December 2015 and supported by a high degree of commitment from large firms, institutional investors and central banks.4 The Paris Agreement raised awareness of the extent of climate risks among all stakeholders, leading to a consensus on the need to measure and disclose the long-term risks associated with climate change borne by companies, financial institutions and insurers.5 In 2015, the Financial Stability Board (FSB) established the Task Force on Climate risks, the Task Force recommends that organizations describe the potential financial impacts of, in particular, damage to assets, supply chain interruptions and increased insurance premiums.
-The TCFD framework has since become a global standard for climate risk disclosure.6
+We hypothesize that physical climate risk may affect financial leverage via two possible channels: larger expected distress costs and higher operating costs.2 We find strong support for the conclusion that greater climate risk leads to lower leverage in the post-2015 period, i.e., after the Paris Agreement (COP21), a historic global climate deal to limit warming to 2°C by 2100 (and preferably 1.5°C), which was signed by 195 countries in December 2015 and supported by a high degree of commitment from large firms, institutional investors and central banks.
+The Paris Agreement raised awareness of the extent of climate risks among all stakeholders, leading to a consensus on the need to measure and disclose the long-term risks associated with climate change borne by companies, financial institutions, and insurers.
+In 2015, the Financial Stability Board (FSB) established the Task Force on Climate-related Financial Disclosures (TCFD), a major step on this path.
+Regarding physical climate risks, the Task Force recommends that organizations describe the potential financial impacts of, in particular, damage to assets, supply chain interruptions, and increased insurance premiums.
+The TCFD framework has since become a global standard for climate risk disclosure.
+Section A in the internet Appendix discusses why the Paris Agreement can be considered a breakthrough step regarding climate risk.